flox/flox/doc/release-notes/rl-1.0.2.md

  - Error messages improved: Added the `pull --force` suggestion to diverging branch error and improved the `flox activate` error when there is no environment.
  - Made several long messages from Flox shorter, making them easier to read.
 Along the same lines, as an homage to the punch card (and default terminal window sizes), `--help` commands wrap to 80 characters.
  - Removed a not-yet-functional `--file` option hint from the default manifest template and also removed unimplemented commands.
- - We began to implement anonymous tracing telemetry to better support Flox without having to rely on our users manually opening issues.
-The opt-out mechanism is the same that prints when you first use Flox so, if you've already disabled telemetry, you don't need to do anything.
+ - We began to implement additional anonymous tracing telemetry to better support Flox without having to rely on our users manually opening issues.
+You can always opt out of any telemetry by setting `disable_metrics` in your `flox config` (but we hope you keep it on so we can make Flox better!).

 We especially want to thank all our github.com/flox/flox contributors and [slack community members](https://go.flox.dev/slack) for all your valuable feedback!